 - Keyboard Shortcuts

-One of the major changes in Windows Vista is the introduction of the Network and Sharing Center.
-Even if it is very well structured and quite easy to use, some users still might have some trouble in accommodating to it.
-Configuring your network settings is easier than ever but even so, finding some configuration options might be a difficult task if you are accustomed with Windows XP.
+Windows Network and Sharing Center is pretty well structured and quite easy to use, some users still might have some trouble in accommodating to it.
+Configuring your network settings is easier than ever but even so, finding some configuration options might be a difficult task.

 In Windows XP, you just have to double click on the appropriate network icon from the taskbar and the Network Connection Status is opened.